cmu-delphi/delphi-epidata/docs/symptom-survey/contingency-tables.md

 Grouping variables use prefixes to indicate the format of the column and the originating question.

 * `b_` indicates a binary variable, coded as a boolean (True/False or 1/0).
   The originating item may have been a yes/no question, or the variable may be a binary interpretation of a multiple choice or multi-select item.
-* `mc_` indicates a multiple choice question.
+* `mc_` indicates a multiple choice question, where the respondent is able to select no more than one response.
 For example, age in D2.
 * `ms_` indicates a multi-select question, where the respondent was able to select more than one response if desired.
 For example, pre-existing medical conditions in C1.

 ## Indicators